Custom Courses

 - Ethical and professional responsibilities for decision makers

-Practice & Procedure for Staff Members
+Practice & Procedures for Staff Members

+BCCAT’s Foundations of Administrative Justice: Practice & Procedures for Staff, provides an introductory and practical overview of the fundamentals of administrative law and administrative justice.
 The course is specifically tailored for support staff at tribunals and other administrative agencies and is taught by experienced instructors who are actively leading, serving, or practicing before administrative agencies.

 The course covers the following topics: